 Free and compulsory for students enrolled in the RESMAAS program.
 Those from other MA programs may be admitted with prior registration (contact coordinator)

 West Africa, from Senegal to Chad and from the Sahara to the River Congo, is in many aspects a unique region.
-For the uninformed outsider West Africa’s culture stands clearly out in cultural expression through cloths, music, cultural heritage, compared to East and Southern Africa.
+For the uninformed outsider West Africa’s culture stands out clearly in cultural expression through cloths, music, cultural heritage, compared to East and Southern Africa.
 Historically the Mali empire, Ghana, Songhay, diverse Fulbe empires, Oyo, Asante and Dahomey have formed and unified certain parts of West Africa, demarcating various cultural areas (Mande, Fulani, Diula, etc), and developing, or straddling, the division between the more Islamic parts of West Africa and the Christian/animistic southern parts.
-These frontiers are at the same time arbitrary as migration and mobility is an essential element of West African cultures Furthermore West Africa is marked by a typical ecology of gradual transition from humid to (semi)-arid, which on it turn defines to a certain extend the livelihood systems of these areas.
+These frontiers are at the same time arbitrary as migration and mobility is an essential element of West African cultures.
+Furthermore West Africa is marked by a typical ecology of gradual transition from humid to (semi)-arid, which in turn defines to a certain extent the livelihood systems of these areas.
 Mobility for many reasons, i.e. trade, spread of religion, displacement, has shaped the West African society and geography.
 Colonization of the typical West African “trade-economy” type had a heavy impact on social formations and formed the prelude to today’s political situation, though not exclusively.
 Also the consequences of pre-colonial history are still present today.
 A comparison between Anglophone (British colonized) and francophone (French colonized) countries gives a unique perspective on the influence of colonial politics on these countries.
-Each country in West Africa as formed after the colonial period has its own typical features, and one could situate them on a continuum from Arabized to African, from Anglophone to Francophone, from dry Sahel to dense forest countries.
+Each country in West Africa formed after the colonial period has its own typical features, and one could situate them on a continuum from Arabized to African, from Anglophone to Francophone, from dry Sahel to dense forest countries.

 The course provides basic knowledge about the region in terms topics, historical processes, current events, canonical studies and recent trends in research agenda’s.